 6. Are there other benefits to being in the BRAP?

 Yes.
-You will be provided with case management and referrals to other resources you may need.
+You will be provided with referrals to other resources you may need.

 7. Will I still get rental assistance if I move out of Boxborough?